ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 .. math:: \frac{\text{biased PAF}}{\text{unbiased PAF}}

-Where the biased PAF is calculated using equation (2), and the unbiased PAF is calculated using equation (3).
+Where the biased PAF is calculated using equation :eq:`exposed_population_paf_eq`, and the unbiased PAF is calculated using equation :eq:`stratified_paf_eq`.

 Direction
 ^^^^^^^^^